mt32net/mt32CS/README.md

 # mt32.net - Frontend

 This is a frontend web application build with Vue.js to run as a web site.
-The goal of this project is to create a nice looking, efficient, flexible and intuitive interface, with its help it's easy to present helpful and intersting content.
+The goal of this project is to create a nice looking, efficient, flexible and intuitive interface, with its help it's easy to present helpful and interesting content.

 ## About

-Please note that this is just the frontent.
+Please note that this is just the frontend.
 This piece of software will only display content it gets via a specified [GraphQL](https://graphql.org/) API.

 This website is written out of personal need, but feel free to use it yourself or fork it, as long as you give credit.